Tanana Athabaskans: History

 With the beginning of Euro-American contact in Interior Alaska in the early 19th century, trade influences and influxes of new populations began to change life in the region.
 Land use patterns shifted from traditional indigenous uses to activities based on Euro-American economic and political systems.
-As Euro-American traders (merchants), miners, missionaries and explorers moved into the Tanana Valley, the traditional life ways of local Athabaskan groups were disrupted.
-Access to trade goods and the development of the fur trade not only affected traditional material culture, but also began to dramatically affect subsistence activities and settlement patterns.
+As Euro-American traders (merchants), miners, missionaries, and explorers moved into the Tanana Valley, the traditional life ways of local Athabaskan groups were disrupted.
+Access to trade goods and the development of the fur trade not only affected traditional material culture but also began to dramatically affect subsistence activities and settlement patterns.
 Similarly, the arrival of missionaries in the Alaskan Interior profoundly influenced traditional social organization.
 The introduction of mission schools for Native children and the doctrine of new religious beliefs contributed to an erosion of traditional ecological knowledge and other traditional practices.
-After the Alaska Purchase in 1867, most of the Koyukon were converted by either Catholic or Protestant denominations, and by 1900 virtually all Alaskan Athabaskans were Christians at least by name if not entirely by practice.
+After the Alaska Purchase in 1867, most of the Koyukon were converted by either Catholic or Protestant denominations.
+And by 1900, virtually all Alaskan Athabaskans were Christians, at least by name if not entirely by practice.
 An influenza epidemic in 1920 claimed one-fourth of the Lower Tanana Athabaskan population of Nenana (Toghotili).

 Hunting-gathering

-The homeland of Tanana Athabaskans is the Dfc climate type subarctic boreal forest of Nearctic realm, called Interior Alaska-Yukon lowland taiga.
+The homeland of Tanana Athabaskans is the Dfc climate type subarctic boreal forest of the Nearctic realm called Interior Alaska-Yukon lowland taiga.
 Their lands are located in different two ecoregions: